Diamond color is a primary attribute that determines rarity and cost.

 Due to its relatively low cost operations, HPHT processes are the most common treatments seen in colored diamonds.
 If you intend to get a natural fancy colored diamond, make sure you check and verify that it hasn’t been heat treated previously.
 The best way to do this is to send the diamond to GIA for grading.

-This results in color centers which changes the hue of the diamond.
-Typically, irradiation processes are irreversible and could be used in tandem with HPHT in a 2 step combination process.
+This rearrangement of the crystal lattic changes the hue of the diamond.
+Irradiation processes are irreversible and could also be used in tandem with HPHT via a 2 step combination process.
+Typically, they are used to create green, blue, brown, yellow and black color diamonds.

 The setting itself can be manipulated to create a look with a specific tone to it.
 Simply by changing the color of the setting, you can enhance the color of light that is reflected back through the diamond.

-For the uneducated consumer, buying a colored diamond is like opening a can of worms.
-Since the majority of colored diamonds in the market are treated, you have to be extremely careful with whom you are dealing with.
+For the uneducated consumer, buying a colored diamond is similar to opening a can of worms.
+Since the majority of colored diamonds in the market are treated, you have to be extremely careful with whom you are dealing with or you will get ripped off.

 In order to detect the latest treatment methods, you would need state-of-the-art equipment that your local gemologist or appraiser would never have access to.
-I would even go as far as to say that some major labs like EGL and IGI can also fail to detect treated diamonds based on what I had seen previously.
+I would even go as far as to say that some major labs like EGL and IGI can also fail to detect treated diamonds.

-I want to end off this article by saying that it’s OK to buy treated diamonds at lower prices.
+I want to end this article by saying that it’s OK to buy treated diamonds at lower prices although I strongly advice against it.
 However, it is NOT OK to buy one that is being passed off as being a natural fancy colored diamond.